skip to main content

 Assistant Dean for Professional Development

 Terri Kurz, PhD is the Assistant Dean for Professional Development.
-Since joining the School of Medicine in 2012, she has served in various roles in faculty development and now oversees the Office of Professional Development which provides support and resources for the professional development of the School of Medicine faculty and staff.
+Since joining the College of Medicine in 2012, she has served in various roles in faculty development and now oversees the Office of Professional Development which provides support and resources for the professional development of the College of Medicine faculty and staff.
 She is also an Instructional Assistant Professor in the Department of Medical Education and teaches in the Education for Healthcare Professionals program.

 Rodney Lewis